 The protagonist, a private detective named David, loses his memory after his wife Peggy Young is murdered.
-For mysterious reasons, these events imbue him with the power of time travel, although he is unable to use this ability at will - to travel to a certain point in time, he must find something that refreshes his memory of the events surrounding it.
+For mysterious reasons, these events imbue him with the power of time travel, although he is unable to use this ability at will - to travel to a certain point in time, he must find a item that refreshes his memory of the events surrounding it, he calls these items "mementos".
 Through this strange turn of events, David intends to discover how and why his wife was killed, and will try to stop it despite knowing he cannot change the past.

-As in two of Swery's previous projects, Spy Fiction and Deadly Premonition, D4 will feature a character named Forrest Kaysen.
-At the moment his role in the story is unknown.
+As in two of Swery's previous projects, Spy Fiction and Deadly Premonition, D4 will feature a character named Forrest Kaysen who is David Young's ex-partner in the Boston PD Narcotics Unit.

 The game's action segments have been compared to Elite Beat Agents, in that the player must complete a variety of simple gestures in quick succession, and with correct timing, in order to affect the flow of the current scene.
 Gestures consist of swiping up, down, right, left with 1 or both arms.